The Universal Kinship: Criticism

-The National Anti-Vivisection Society approved of Moore's illustration of "the ethical kinship" between humans and animals but objected to the idea that evolution could explain the evolution of human mental capacity.
-The RSPCA felt that while Moore's arguments were well supported, they took exception with his Darwinian perspective, stating that "there is much in it that cannot be agreed with".
+The National Anti-Vivisection Society approved of Moore's discussion of "the ethical kinship" between humans and animals, but objected to the idea that evolution could explain the development of human mental capacity.
+The RSPCA considered Moore's arguments well supported, but objected to his Darwinian perspective, stating that "there is much in it that cannot be agreed with".

-G. M. A.'s review in The American Naturalist, stated: "While agreeing with the author that 'the art of being kind' is in sore need of cultivation among us, one cannot but be amused at the mixture of fact and error, observation and travelers' tales, seriousness of statement and straining after absurd expressions, that characterizes this not unreadable book."
-J. R. Stanton in American Anthropologist was also critical, stating "[i]ts failing, as in the case of so many works of similar nature, is that in sweeping away impassable gulfs it ignores real differences."
+G. M. A., reviewing the book in The American Naturalist, wrote: "While agreeing with the author that 'the art of being kind' is in sore need of cultivation among us, one cannot but be amused at the mixture of fact and error, observation and travelers' tales, seriousness of statement and straining after absurd expressions, that characterizes this not unreadable book."
+J. R. Swanton in American Anthropologist was also critical, writing that "[i]ts failing, as in the case of so many works of similar nature, is that in sweeping away impassable gulfs it ignores real differences."

 Legacy

-In the book, Moore criticizes the anthropocentrism of human beings: "We think of our acts toward non-human peoples [...] entirely from the human point of view.
+In The Universal Kinship, Moore criticizes human anthropocentrism, writing: "We think of our acts toward non-human peoples [...] entirely from the human point of view.
 We never take the time to put ourselves in the places of our victims."
-He also asserts that arrogance prevents humans from recognizing their kinship with nonhuman animals and grievously mistreating them, likening their "provincialist" attitude to chauvinism and racism:
+He also argues that arrogance prevents humans from recognizing kinship with nonhuman animals and leads to their mistreatment, comparing this "provincialist" attitude with chauvinism and racism:

 The denial by human animals of ethical relations to the rest of the animal world is a phenomenon not differing either in character or cause from the denial of ethical relations by a tribe, people, or race of human beings to the rest of the human world.

-These arguments have been described by contemporary scholars as antecedents of the concept of speciesism, which was coined as a term 63 years later by Richard D. Ryder.
+These arguments have been described by contemporary scholars as antecedents of the concept of speciesism, a term coined 63 years later by Richard D. Ryder.